juliendy/juliendy/README.md

 ### Hi 👋

-### I'm Julien, a Berlin-based Junior Frontend Web Developer with a background in Humanoria and Literature.
+### I'm Julien, a Berlin-based Junior Full Stack Web Developer with a background in Humanoria and Literature.
 - Looking for my first job as a web developer
 - Currently working on:
    + Personal homepage ([juliendy](https://juliendy.dev)) with a blog feature using TypeScript, React, Vite, Framer Motion etc.,